MSP searches office of Ovid-area physician

-OVID — Michigan State Police today confirmed there is an ongoing investigation involving Dr. David Huff, after troopers were seen removing rubber totes from Huff’s Ovid medical office, 9900 W. M-21, this morning.
+OVID — Michigan State Police Thursday confirmed there is an ongoing investigation involving Dr. David Huff, after troopers were seen removing rubber totes from Huff’s Ovid medical office, 9900 W. M-21, Thursday morning.

 “I can confirm that we were at that location this morning,” MSP Lt.
 Lizabeth Rich said in an email.
 “It is an ongoing investigation with the MSP Diversion unit.
 The case has not gone to a prosecutor yet and they are still working on putting the case together.
 I asked for them to advise when the case goes to the prosecutor for review.”